As our kids get older, often the routines and rituals that were common in their early years have a tendency to fall away one by one.

-And while it is definitely appropriate to let some things go, for instance most teenagers really don’t want mom giving them a bath anymore or taking them to play at the park, there are some parts of our life that we should fight to continue.
+And while it is appropriate to let some things go, for instance most teenagers really don’t want their mom bathing them anymore or taking them to play at the park, there are some parts of our life that we should fight to continue.

-That is why they need us to maintain a few of those comforting rituals and fun family traditions.
+That is why they need us to maintain some of those comforting rituals and fun family traditions.
 It provides a sense of security and stability for them.

-Some of these rituals and traditions may not look they way they used to look or happen as often, but you can still find ways to make them fit into a busy life with teenagers.
+Some of these rituals and traditions may not look the way they used to look or happen as often, but you can still find ways to make them fit into a busy life with teenagers.

 Here’s the deal, if you’ve got teenagers, trying to have regular dinners is almost impossible.
-Between school activities, friends, dating, sports and homework you’re lucky if everyone is actually eating dinner at all, let alone all together.
+Between school activities, friends, dating, sports, and homework, you’re lucky if everyone is actually eating dinner at all, let alone all together.

 In fact, studies show that teenagers that have regular meals with their families are less likely to engage in risky behaviors or suffer from depression.

-Family meals are the time when our teens are more likely to share what is going on in their lives and it also provides a chance for parents to check-in and just see how things are going.
+Family meals are the time when our teens are more likely to share what is going on in their lives, and it also provides a chance for parents to check in and just see how things are going.
 You may not always find your teen to be enthusiastic about dining with mom and dad or even all that chatty, but it’s still important to make it a priority.

 To make family meals successful, set up a few ground rules.

 Consider sending everyone off with a substantial snack to evening activities and then have a lighter dinner later when everyone is home again.
-Or it may just be a before bed snack of a bowl of cereal shared together.
+Or it may just be a before-bed snack of a bowl of cereal shared together.
 Meals don’t have to be homemade or even all that special.
-The face to face interaction is what counts, not what’s actually being served.
+The face-to-face interaction is what counts, not what’s actually being served.

 Taking time away from everything as a family during the teen years is something you don’t want to give up.
-Families are pulled apart in so many directions in todays’ go go go culture.
+Families are pulled apart in so many directions in today’s go go go culture.
 Sometimes it can get to the point that you feel like strangers passing each other in the halls of your home.
-It can also leave all of you feeling stressed out, frazzled and exhausted.
+It can also leave all of you feeling stressed out, frazzled, and exhausted.

-Every one of you needs a break and a chance to spend some quality time together.
+Every one of you needs a break and a chance to spend quality time together.
 It’s also just a few short years before these teens of yours will be heading off to college and starting their own lives.
 Now is when you want to take advantage of these last chances to solidify their foundation and build memories as a family.

 You can up the likelihood of their willing participation by involving them in the planning.
 Let them have some say in where you go or what activities will be on the agenda.
 It can be a great way to sneak in a few life skill lessons while giving them a chance to share their interests and ideas.